sanjayapandey/ckad/README.md

-This repo contains the guide to pass CKAD exam please refer to the cheatsheet.txt
+This repo contains the guide to pass CKAD exam.

+please refer to the cheatsheet.txt